← Projects Smart Blinds on the Cheap: Hacking a Somfy Telis 4 RTS with an ESP32-C6

 esp32 esphome home-assistant somfy smart-home

-The Plan
+The idea

-Mapping the Buttons
+Mapping the buttons

 Somfy Telis 4 RTS PCB showing the three tactile buttons (UP, STOP, DOWN) and the central IC

-Wiring It Up
+Wiring

 ESP32-C6 on a breadboard with four dupont wires soldered to the Telis PCB buttons